-- \ Myth: A good resume will get you a job. - ✓ Fact: A good resume may get you an interview. - \ Myth: Write one resume for all positions. - ✓ Fact: Target your resume for each job by matching your skills and experience to the job description.

-\ Myth: Always include an objective.

-- ✓ Fact: Objectives are outdated and focus on what you want, not what the employer wants. - \ Myth: Little lies are okay. - ✓ Fact: Only factual information should be included on your resume.
-Lies can get you fired. - \ Myth: Templates are great tools to use when creating your resume. - ✓ Fact: When you use a template, your resume will look the same as everyone else's.
-You will not stand out from other applicants. - \ Myth: It is okay to use personal pronouns such as "I," "me" or "my." - ✓ Fact: Leave these off your resume.
-Instead, begin your bullet points with action verbs.
+× Myth: ✓ Fact: A good resume will get you a job.
+A good resume may get you an intervi × Myth: ✓ Fact: Write one resume for all positions.
+Target your resume for each job by ma description. × Myth: ✓ Fact: Always include an objective.
+Objectives are outdated and focus on × Myth: ✓ Fact: Little lies are okay.
+Only factual information should be inc × Myth: ✓ Fact: Templates are great tools to use whe When you use a template, your resum stand out from other applicants. × Myth: ✓ Fact: It is okay to use personal pronouns su Leave these off your resume.
+Instead, b × Myth: ✓ Fact: Having a typo, a misspelling or a gran Spelling and grammatical errors show natching your skills and experience to the job what you want, not what the employer wants.

+• A short, one-page document showing an employer that you are a desirable candidate for a job.

+/iew.

+cluded on your resume.
+Lies can get you fired.

+en creating your resume.

+ne will look the same as everyone else's.
+You will not

+such as "I," "me" or "my."

+begin your bullet points with action verbs.
-\ Myth: Having a typo, a misspelling or a grammatical error on your resume is not a big deal.

-✓ Fact: Spelling and grammatical errors show a lack of attention to detail.
+immatical error on your resume is not a big deal. w a lack of attention to detail.

-× Myth: "Achievements and Skills" should be highlighted in separate sections ✓ Fact: Showcase your achievements by bulleting them in your experience. " \4 )+bi × iviytn: Include all of your professional skills. (i.e. communication, teamwork, etc.)
+\ Myth: "Achievements and Skills" should be highlighted in separate sections

+✓ Fact: Showcase your achievements by bulleting them in your experience.

+Include all of your professional skills. (i.e. communication, teamwork, etc.) × Myth:
-\ Myth: Never use color.

-✓ Fact: When used appropriately to demonstrate skills for specific positions i.e. marketing, graphic design, communications, etc., color can enhance your resume.
+- Include only the soft skills most relevant to the job and support with evidence. ✓ Fact: - \ Myth: Never use color. - When used appropriately to demonstrate skills for specific positions i.e. marketing, graphic ✓ Fact: design, communications, etc., color can enhance your resume.